A Program for a Major Social Advancement

 Our Transformation to an Equitable and Democratic Economy

 With education and well-designed systems for qualifying workers for the required capital based on the value of and prospects for the business they want to own and control, we can have economic democracy.
-We can use the experiences of successful cooperatives to help guide us in our economic system transformation.
+The experiences of successful cooperatives will help guide us in our economic system transformation.

 If most people knew the above facts, in a one-person, one-vote political system, support would motivate policymakers to institute the following or similar public policies that fundamentally reform our economic system.
 Alternative (including social) media, public forums, personal conversations, and books can overcome the institutional barriers that are obstructing dissemination of the information in this book needed for our advancement to a just and well-functioning society based on a just economy.